 Peer support service

-The NRGDS Peer Support Service is also available to support you during this waiting period.
+The NRGDS Peer Support Service is available to offer support during this waiting period.
 They can help with coping with the waiting times and making any desired changes through one-to-one and/or group support, as well as answering questions and providing a safe forum to discuss issues and share experiences with other transgender people.